S-Nazem/radiomics-anova-shap-explainability/README.md

 ## Reproducibility Instructions

 Section A — Photoacoustic (Escudero Sanchez reproduction)
-- Run: Dev_notebook.ipynb → ANOVA sensitivity analysis
+- ANOVA.ipynb → ANOVA sensitivity analysis
-- Run: Dev_notebook_2.ipynb → IQR variability plots
-- Run: Dev_notebook_3.ipynb → Feature selection, ML classification, SHAP explanations
+- MODEL_PERFORMANCE.ipynb → IQR variability plots, feature selection, ML and SHAP

 Section B — LIDC Extension (CT dataset)
-- Run: Dev_notebook_4.ipynb → Full pipeline for lung CT extension
+- EXTENSION.ipynb → Feature selection (RFE/Boruta), ML classification, SHAP explanations, SHAP boxplots

 --

 ## Notes

-- The MATLAB scripts compute full-factorial ANOVA statistics (η²) and were used for reproduction consistency.
+- The MATLAB scripts compute full-factorial ANOVA statistics (η²).
-- DICOM files used for LIDC radiomics are referenced in data/LIDC_Extension/, but not pushed due to size.
+- DICOM files used for LIDC radiomics were referenced in data/LIDC_Extension/, but not pushed due to size.
-- SHAP stability was assessed using 1000 seeds with saved output (volume_results.pkl).
-- To generate new results from scratch (using a new random seed), uncomment the three "to_csv" lines scattered throughout EXTENSION.ipynb.
-This will regenerate:
-    - 3D volume reconstructions
-    - Radiomic feature extraction
-    - Feature selection and ML classification
-    - SHAP interpretation
+- data/Photoacoustic_Study/csv contain all required radiomic CSVs for Part A.
+- data/LIDC_Extension/csv includes the csvs for Part B.
-    - Slight variation in outputs is expected due to randomness in SMOTE and model training.
+- data/LIDC_Extension/volume_results.pkl (used in EXTENSION.ipynb) is not pushed due to large size (>2GB).
+- To reproduce the results, run the volume creation block in the notebook.
+- When prompted Compute new volumes?
+[Y/n], type Y to generate the file.
+- All core functions (radiomic loading, feature selection, ML, SHAP, plotting) are implemented in the src/ folder.

 --